RCDD-202203-TUR-BEW/backend-capstone-turkey-lets-share/README.md

 Let's Share requires [Node.js](https://nodejs.org/) v10+ to run.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and devDependencies and start the server:

 ```sh
 cd backend-capstone-turkey-lets-share
 yarn install
 ```

-For production environments...
+For production environments:

 ```sh
 yarn install --production
 NODE_ENV=production
 ```

-Starting the server
+### Starting the server

-to start with node
+To start with node:

 ```sh
 yarn start
 ```

-to start with nodemon
+To start with nodemon:

 ```sh
 yarn dev